Anandhu-Sudha/Home-Automation-System-Using-LPC2129-and-HC-05/README.md

 https://github.com/user-attachments/assets/b3e9b092-da59-4548-9787-f48a67c6811e

-This is the first time after developing it the proteus, the hex file was flashed to the board for the first time.
+This is the first time after developing it the proteus, the hex file was flashed to the lpc 2129 board for the first time.

 ---